 - Get plenty of deep sleep, and lots of naps.

-- Singing, surprisingly vitalizes the body, moves the blood, stimulates bones and marrow.
+- Chanting and Singing surprisingly vitalizes the body, moves the blood, lymph, CSF, bones and marrow.

-- Practice Qigong movements, especially Kidney forms and Bone Marrow Cleansing form.
+- Practice Qigong movements, especially Kidney forms and Bone Marrow Cleansing forms.

 - Qigong shaking 30 minutes a day helps to vitalize the lymph and remove toxins.
 Have a regular practice of releasing tension out of the body.

 Srijana, aka Jane Barthelemy, is a prolific researcher, intuitive medium, channel, author, and energy healer with over 50 years experience in Kundalini and Buddhist meditation.
 She has an MBA and worked as CFO of Rudi’s Bakery for 10 years.
 Her life path followed many careers including opera primadonna in Italy and owner of a Venetian glass jewelry company.
 Serious health challenges led her to teach Qigong, Taichi, and to write two healthy cookbooks: “Paleo Desserts” and “Good Morning Paleo”.
 Her healthy food & lifestyle website JanesHealthyKitchen.com recently won the 2021 CEO Magazine award for the “Best Healthy Food & Lifestyle Blog – North America”.
 Her upcoming books include: “Heal Your Past Lives” and “Buddha Speaks – Channeled Passages from the Master”.
 She lives in Bali with her Bhutanese husband Lama D.